windhooked/picoDRO/README.md

 # Simple DRO with bluetooth for TouchDro

-The pico has some interesting hardware modules like PIO and interpolator, with CORDIC math functions in ROM
+The pico has some interesting hardware modules like PIO and interpolator, with CORDIC math functions in ROM Fractional dividers?
+Not sure if this could be used to generate accurate step outputs?

 This would allow for efficient implementation of electronic lead screw ELS, or gear hobbing controller